 TGaz Editor Modify the test in P177L17-18 (12.2.11) as follows:

-to the RSTA in the initial Protected Fine Timing Measurement request. (see 11.22.6.3.5 EDMG Secure ToF Measurement Setup).
+to the RSTA in the initial Protected Fine Timing Measurement request. (see 11.22.6.3.5 Negotiation for Secure EDMG TRN in EDCA based Ranging measurement exchange(#3936)).
 The Secret Key is used as Input Key Material (IKM) to generate pseudo-random Secure TRN Sequences that are used to construct secure ranging

 References: